-23. As a buyer, WFP determines the point at which it will connect to the value chain.
+- 21. As a buyer, WFP determines the point at which it will connect to the value chain.
 At present, this is mainly at the level of wholesale traders.
-The promotion of additional, more programme-related outcomes calls for the shifting of WFP's procurement activities to further down the value chain at the level of intermediate traders or farmer organizations or for the use of indirect contracts that enable wholesale traders to procure from farmers under fair conditions (at prevailing market prices).

-- 24. WFP has identified the following complementary measures for addressing value chain deficiencies: - WFP can introduce certain pro-smallholder contract modalities to ensure that smallholder farmers benefit from WFP's stable demand.
+The promotion of additional, more programme-related outcomes calls for the shifting of WFP's procurement activities to further down the value chain at the level of intermediate traders or farmer organizations or for the use of indirect contracts that enable wholesale traders to procure from farmers under fair conditions (at prevailing market prices). - 22.
+WFP has identified the following complementary measures for addressing value chain deficiencies: - WFP can introduce certain pro-smallholder contract modalities to ensure that smallholder farmers benefit from WFP's stable demand.
 These modalities can include direct purchases from smallholders and their organizations or indirect purchases through contracts with traders that buy food from smallholders at fair prices.
-The choice of the most appropriate contract modality is context-specific and is guided by market and value chain analyses and development objectives. - WFP can link its procurement activities to its own programmatic activities (paragraph 6) or to activities implemented by partners with the aim of strengthening the capacity of relevant value chain actors to address structural weaknesses.
+The choice of the most appropriate contract modality is context-specific and is guided by market and value chain analyses and by development objectives.

+WFP can link its local and regional procurement activities to its programmatic activities \geq or to activities implemented by governments or by local or international private sector or civil society partners and aimed at strengthening the capacity of relevant value chain actors to address structural weaknesses.
 The range of activities involved can include those aimed at increasing the quality and quantity of farmers' yields, strengthening farmers' organizational and marketing capacities and supporting the reduction of post-harvest losses and the improvement of infrastructure.
-This more comprehensive procurement approach requires reinforced internal collaboration (programme-procurement) and strengthened partnership with private sector actors, farmer organizations, the other Rome-based agencies, non-governmental organizations and governments.
+It can also help to increase the demand for fresh and nutritious foods through voucher programmes or the promotion of production of fortified or biofortified staples and SNFs.
+This more comprehensive procurement approach requires reinforced internal collaboration (programme-procurement) and strengthened partnerships with the private sector, the other Rome-based agencies, non-governmental farmer organizations, organizations and governments.